Non-signaling boxes and quantum logics: Propositional system of the Box World

-Now we are going to define logic of the (2,2)-box world.
-We start from elementary questions.
-We can easily define them, because (2,2)-box world is finite and discrete (in number of ``fiducial'' observables and outcomes).
-Our construction is analogous to construction of logic of quantum system in Mackey's book \cite{mackey1963mathematical}.
-We would like to emphasize that we do not add anything to the (2,2)-box world.
-We only explore the structure that is already present in it.
+In this section we construct the propositional system of $(2, 2)$-box world described in the Introduction (cf.\ Ref.~\cite{barrett2005nonlocal,short2010strong}).
+To avoid confusion with notions introduced in the previous section, a $(2, 2)$-box world state in the sequel will be called \emph{PR-box state} and the notion of \emph{state} will be reserved for a measure on an orthomodular poset.
+The construction is a rather standard procedure, involving arguments similar to the ones used by Mackey in his axiomatic approach to quantum mechanics \cite{mackey1963mathematical} (we remark that the framework we use is more general than either Mackey's axioms or Piron's axioms, \cite{piron1976foundations}).
+We emphasize that the procedure does not add anything new to the original definition of the (2,2)-box world.
+We only explore the structure that it already has.

-As a first step we adopt a different and more flexible notation.
-By $p\left((a,b),\rho,(\alpha,\beta)\right)$ we denote probability of obtaining result $\alpha,\beta$ when measuring $a,b$ in the PR-box state $\rho$, i.e. $P_\rho(\alpha\beta\vert ab)$ in typically used notation (note that here $\rho$ is used only for labeling).
-By $[ab,\alpha\beta]$ we will denote an experimental question: ``does measuring $a$ on the first subsystem and $b$ on the second yield the result $\alpha$ on the first subsystem and $\beta$ on the second''.
-The probability of answer ``yes'' (value $1$) is then given by
+We start by making few observations.
+Firstly, the logic $\mathcal L$ of the (2,2)-box world, if it exists, must contain propositions corresponding to the most elementary questions in $(2, 2)$-box world, i.e.\ questions of the form ``does measuring $a$ on the first subsystem and $b$ on the second yields the result $\alpha$ on the first subsystem and $\beta$ on the second''.
+We will denote the corresponding proposition by $[ab, \alpha \beta]$.